Thorsten Becker holds the Shell Foundation Distinguished Chair in

 Becker's teaching interests include

-Natural Hazards, Tectonic Geodynamics, Physics of the Deep Earth, and
+Geophysics, Hazards, Geodynamics, Tectonics, The Deep Earth, and

 Numerical Modeling of Earth Systems.
 He currently chairs